arbuh/go-learning/notes/ecosystem.md

         └── user.go
 ```

-or more granular way of organizing endpoints for larger projects
+More granular way of organizing endpoints for larger projects:

 ```
 internal/interfaces/http/